edargelies/bakingpi-www/README.md

 # Baking Pi: bakingpi-www Repository

+_This fork is an adaptation to work with the Raspberry Pi 2.
+It is 80% complete, due to the lack of a USB driver._

 This repository contains the HTML pages comprising the [Baking Pi: Operating Systems Development](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/) tutorial.

 Submissions are very welcome, especially fixes to existing content.
 In order to contribute, please fork this repository, make your changes and send a GitHub [pull request](http://help.github.com/send-pull-requests/).
 Remember, any changes you make will continue to be subject to the [project's license](https://github.com/chadderz121/bakingpi-www/blob/master/LICENSE.md).